 Transportation

 Your transportation costs all depend on where you live, but one of the huge benefits to living around this city is the short walking distance to anything you need.
-I’m a 10 minute walk to the centre of town and all the bars.
-I’m also a 2 minute walk away from a supermarket, plus 10 minutes from my gym, therefore I really don’t have any travel costs.
+I was a 10 minute walk to the centre of town and all the bars.
+I was also a 2 minute walk away from a supermarket, plus 10 minutes from my gym, therefore I really didn’t have any travel costs.

 If you live in Moulsecoomb, you might want to buy the weekly bus passes.
 I’m not sure how much they cost, but you can get a HUGE discount if buying them from the University shop.
 This is a good trick even if you aren’t a student, just to get the deal.